Chatter-Software-Development/ChatterSync/README.md

 ## Overview
 This project is a simple file transfer system to improve the program transfer capabilites of CNC machines that do not have networking capabilities (pre-NGC Haas, for example).
 We've developed a device that that connects to the machine's USB port and behaves as a flash drive, but also is accessible over the WiFi network for file transfer.
 This allows the machine to be connected to the network without any modifications to the machine itself.

 We've adopted a "DIY" model for this.
-Existing systems to do similar things are prohibitavely expensive, so we provide you all the resources to get it going yourself for less than $30 per machine.
+Existing systems to do similar things are prohibitavely expensive, so we provide you all the resources to get it going yourself for about $30 per machine.

 ## Bill of Materials
 * [Raspberry Pi Zero W](https://rpilocator.com/?cat=PIZERO%2CPIZERO) - $15.00